suned/stateless/README.md

             yield from print_(content)

+# Effects are run using `stateless.Runtime.run`.
-# Abilities are provided to effects via stateless.Runtime.run
+# Abilities are provided to effects via 'stateless.Runtime.use'
 runtime = Runtime().use(Console()).use(Files())
 runtime.run(print_file('foo.txt'))